 - Did not restrict the trading of any stocks (before being required to by their clearinghouse)

 Webull is similar to Robinhood in that it’s a brokerage that offers you free stock for signing up as well as free trades.
-In fact, you get 2 free stocks worth up to $1,600.
+In fact, you get up to 12 free stocks.

 Again, no maintenance fees, no ways to ding you, and you are their target market.
 The only knock is that their app, while completely functional, doesn’t look as pretty as Robinhood.